Barrington Tops

 Barrington Tops is part of the Great Dividing Range in New South Wales, Australia, between Gloucester and Scone.

 In 1934, the area was difficult to access and was described as being "not traceable to any man-made feature".

 Part of the area has been conserved as the Barrington Tops National Park and as the Barrington Tops State Conservation Area.

 Invasive species are a problem in parts of Barrington Tops.
 Feral animals, including feral horses, goats, dogs, cats, pigs, foxes and deer occur in the area, and control measures are undertaken by the National Parks and Wildlife Service.
-Scotch broom (Cytisus scoparius) infests 10000 ha of the National Park and biological control agents including the broom gall mite (Aceria genistae) are being tested for their effectiveness.
+Scotch broom (Cytisus scoparius) infests 10000 ha of the national park.
+Biological control agents including the broom gall mite (Aceria genistae) are being tested for their effectiveness.